Clemapfel/jluna/docs/manual.md

 #### Allocating a New Array

-`unsafe` supports arrays of any rank, however arrays of rank 1 (vectors) and rank 2 (matrices) are far better optimized and should be preferred in performance-critical environments, if at all possible.
+`unsafe` supports arrays of any rank, however, arrays of rank 1 (vectors) and rank 2 (matrices) are far better optimized and should be preferred in performance-critical environments, if at all possible.

 To allocate a new array, we use `unsafe::new_array`.
 This function takes `Rank + 1` arguments.
 The first argument is the arrays value type (as an `unsafe::Value*`), each subsequent argument is a `size_t` representing the size in that dimension.
 For example: